Gibraltar: Middle Ages

-After the collapse of the Western Roman Empire, Gibraltar came briefly under the control of the Vandals, who crossed into Africa at the invitation of Boniface, the Count (or commander) of the territory.

-The area later formed part of the Visigothic Kingdom of Hispania for almost 300 years, from 414 until 711 AD.
+The area of Gibraltar later formed part of the Visigothic Kingdom of Hispania for almost 300 years, from 418 until 720 AD.

 Following a raid in 710, a predominantly Berber army under the command of Tariq ibn Ziyad crossed from North Africa in April 711 and landed somewhere in the vicinity of Gibraltar (though most likely not in the bay or at the Rock itself).
 Tariq's expedition led to the Islamic conquest of most of the Iberian peninsula.
 Mons Calpe was renamed Jabal Ṭāriq (جبل طارق), "the Mount of Tariq", subsequently corrupted into Gibraltar.

 In 1160 the Almohad Sultan Abd al-Mu'min ordered that a permanent settlement, including a castle, be built.
 It received the name of Medinat al-Fath (City of the Victory).
-The Tower of Homage of the Moorish Castle remains standing today.
+The Tower of Homage of the Moorish Castle remains standing.

-From 1274 onwards, the town was fought over and captured by the Nasrids of Granada (in 1237 and 1374), the Marinids of Morocco (in 1274 and 1333) and the kings of Castile (in 1309).
+From 1274 onwards, the town was fought over and captured by the Nasrids of Granada (in 1237 and 1374), the Marinids of Fez (in 1274 and 1333) and the kings of Castile (in 1309).
+Upon the Nasrid destruction and abandonment of Algeciras c.
+1375 and Nasrids' procurement of Gibraltar away from Marinids in 1375, the Nasrids favoured Gibraltar (a worse natural harbor than Algeciras but featuring better defence capabilities) as a military and urban outpost in the Strait, although Gibraltar did not ever reach a large population during this period.